 Up, Down, and Adjacent Mentoring

-Mariah has mentored six undergraduate students, one master’s student, and four Ph.D. students during her academic career.
-Her mentees have gone on to pursue their own Ph.D. research careers or went into industry.
-Mariah is extremely proud of the accomplishments of her mentees.
+During her academic career, Mariah has mentored six undergraduate students, one master’s student, and four Ph.D. students.
+Her mentees have gone on to pursue their own Ph.D. research careers or entered industry.
+Mariah is extremely proud of their accomplishments.

-Scientific Communication is one of the most important skills for young scientists to develop.
-Communicating science effectively is important for the distribution of scientific knowledge and the education of non-scientific audiences.
-Mariah is dedicated to teaching her mentees about science communication and hosts bi-weekly meetings where students take turns presenting journal articles.
+Scientific Communication is one of the most essential skills for young scientists to develop.
+Communicating science effectively is crucial for disseminating scientific knowledge and educating non-scientific audiences.
+Mariah is dedicated to teaching her mentees about scientific communication.
+During the pandemic, she hosted bi-weekly meetings where students took turns presenting journal articles.
+Together with students, they talked about the research papers and how to improve their communication.

-Outside of mentoring her undergraduate researchers.
-Mariah has also led the development of a workshop on science communication for the Controlled Release Society Annual Meeting as a member of the Young Scientist Committee.
+Outside of mentoring her undergraduate researchers, Mariah has also led the development of a workshop on scientific communication for the Controlled Release Society Annual Meeting as a member of the Young Scientist Committee.

 Creating a First-Year Mentoring Program

-When Mariah moved to Pittsburgh to start her Ph.D. studies she knew no one.
+When Mariah moved to Pittsburgh to start her Ph.D. studies, she knew no one.
 As someone who came from a low socioeconomic background and has disabilities, Mariah had to navigate the unwritten syllabus that comes with being the first in her family to pursue doctoral studies.
-Mariah recognized that this is a struggle that other students must face, and when she was the President of the Chemical Engineering Graduate Student Association (ChEGSA) she started a 1st year mentoring program.
-This program marched incoming students with upperclassmen to help them adjust to graduate student life, advisor selection, and the qualifying exam process.
-This program is now going into its fourth year.
+Mariah recognized that this is a struggle that other students must face, and when she was the President of the Chemical Engineering Graduate Student Association (ChEGSA), she started a 1st year mentoring program.
+This program matched incoming students with upperclassmen to help them adjust to graduate student life, advisor selection, and the qualifying exam process.
+This program continues on even after she has graduated.

 Mentoring Disabled Students